Campus Traditions: What Makes Us Montana

 Foresters’ Ball

 The Foresters’ Ball is a century-old party hosted by the W.A.
 Franke College of Forestry and Conservation.
 Forestry students spend a week transforming Schreiber Gym into an old-fashioned logging town for this rootin’ tootin’ good time, featuring live music, dancing and even fake marriage ceremonies.
+Every and all students and community members are welcomed to attend this time-honored event.

 Bertha the Moose